Our story

 H&A building before demolision.

-As colour printing took off, H&A expanded again, bringing in a Heidelberg GTO press and landing larger contracts.
+As colour printing took off, H&A expanded again—bringing in a Heidelberg GTO press and securing larger contracts.
 The original building was demolished, a fresh logo was introduced, and a new era began.
+Around the same time, Macintosh computers were introduced, replacing traditional typography blocks and marking the business’s transition into digital production.

 Partners Ed, John & Kelvin at their 20th Anniversary